Oxymetazoline hydrochloride eye drops for ptosis

 Acquired blepharoptosis

 Acquired blepharoptosis can occur at any point in life.
 It is commonly caused by age or injury.
-In some cases, ptosis may result following eye treatment or surgical procedure.
+In some cases, ptosis may result following eye treatment or a surgical procedure.

 Acquired ptosis can also be caused by: